top of page

 • Whole Wheat Flour: 0.89 g

-As you can see, whey protein powder (made from the liquid that is left behind when milk is curdled and the solids [casien] are removed) provides the highest concentration of leucine.
-The good news for vegans is that pea protein powder holds a very close second in leucine content with 8.4g per 100 grams.
+As you can see, whey protein powder (made from the liquid left behind when milk is curdled and the solids [casein] are removed) provides the highest concentration of leucine.

-Leucine: Amount & Timing for Muscle Gain
+Leucine: Amount and Timing for Muscle Gain

-So what does this mean for YOU?
+So what does this mean for your training?

 Training: Strength Phase